-- (16) It is appropriate to provide that rightholders are entitled to put an end to the orphan status in case they come forward to claim their rights in the work or other protected subject matter.
-Member States shall ensure that where a work or other protected subject matter has been wrongly considered to be orphan due to a negligent search and has been used, the remedies in their legislation for copyright infringement in accordance with applicable provisions of national and EU law remain available. - (17) In order to promote learning and the dissemination of culture Member States should permit certain organisations, namely those referred to in Article 5(2)(c) of Directive 2001/29/EC and film or audio heritage institutions, which operate on a non-profit making basis, as well as public service broadcasting organisations, to make available and reproduce orphan works, provided such use fulfils their public interest missions, notably preservation, restoration and the provision of cultural and educational access to works or other protected subject matter contained in their collections.
-Film or audio heritage institutions should, for the purposes of this Directive, cover organisations designated by Member States to collect, catalogue, preserve and restore films and other audivisual works or audio recordings forming part of their cultural heritage.
-Public service broadcasters should, for the purposes of this Directive, cover broadcasters with a public service remit as conferred, defined and organised by each Member State.
+(16a new) Member States shall ensure that where a work or other protected subject matter has been wrongly considered to be orphan due to a negligent search and has been used, the remedies in their legislation for copyright infringement - in accordance with applicable provisions of national and EU law - remain available.

+- (17) In order to promote learning and the dissemination of culture Member States should permit certain organisations, namely those referred to in Article 5(2)(c) of Directive 2001/29/EC and film or audio heritage institutions, which operate on a non-profit making basis, as well as public service broadcasting organisations, to make available and reproduce orphan works, provided such use fulfils their public interest missions, notably preservation, restoration and the provision of cultural and educational access to their collections, including their digital collections.
+The mechanism to permit the use of orphan works provided for in this Directive is without prejudice to the exceptions and limitations provided for in Article 5 of Directive 2001/29/EC.
+The exception or limitation shall only be applied in certain special cases which do not conflict with the normal exploitation of the work or other subject matters and do not unreasonably prejudice the legitimate interest of the rightholder.
+Film or audio heritage institutions should, for the purposes of this Directive, cover organisations designated by Member States to collect, catalogue, preserve and restore films and other audivisual works or phonograms forming part of their cultural heritage.
+Public service broadcasters should, for the purposes of this Directive, cover broadcasters with a public service remit as conferred, defined and organised by each Member State. - (18) Contractual arrangements may play a role in fostering the digitisation of European cultural heritage, it being understood that libraries, educational establishments, museums or archives, film or audio heritage institutions and public service broadcasting organisations may, with a view to undertake the uses permitted under this Directive, conclude agreements with commercial partners for the digitisation and making available of orphan works.
+These agreements may include financial contributions by such partners.
+The agreements should not impose any restrictions on the beneficiaries of this Directive as to their use of orphan works and should not grant the commercial partner any rights to use or control the use of the orphan works.

-- (18) Contractual arrangements may play a role in fostering the digitisation of European cultural heritage, it being understood that libraries, educational establishments, museums or archives, [...] film or audio heritage institutions and public service broadcasting organisations may, with a view to undertake the uses permitted under this Directive, conclude agreements with commercial partners for the digitisation and making available of orphan works.
-These agreements may include financial contributions by such partners. [...]
-The agreements should not impose any restrictions on [...] the beneficiaries of this Directive as to their use of orphan works and should not grant the [...] commercial partner any rights to use or control [...] the use of the orphan works. - (19) In order to foster the Union's citizens' access to Europe's cultural heritage, it is also necessary to ensure that orphan works which have been digitised and made available to the public in one Member State are also available in other Member States.
+- (19) In order to foster the Union's citizens' access to Europe's cultural heritage, it is also necessary to ensure that orphan works which have been digitised and made available to the public in one Member State are also available in other Member States.
 Publicly accessible libraries, educational establishments, museum, archives, film or audio heritage institutions and public service broadcasting organisations that use an orphan work in order to achieve their public interest missions should be able to make the orphan work available to the public in other Member States. - (20) This Directive is without prejudice to the arrangements in the Member States concerning the management of rights such as extended collective licences, legal presumptions of representation or transfer, collective management or similar arrangements or a combination of them, including for mass digitisation. - (21) Deleted. - (22) Deleted.

-(23) Since the objectives of the action to be taken, namely legal certainty with respect to the use of orphan works, cannot be sufficiently achieved by the Member States and can therefore, by reason of the uniformity of the rules governing the use of orphan works be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
+Orphan works, cannot be sufficiently achieved by the Member States and can therefore, by reason of the uniformity of the rules governing the use of orphan works be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
 In accordance with the principle of proportionality, as set out in that Article, this Directive does not exceed what is necessary to achieve those objectives.